* Note on Location Change *

 Here is all of the information you need to know:

 - Location: 320 Washington Street, Easton, MA- Stanger Hall (see map)

 - Registration begins at 10 am, conference will begin at 11 am.

 - Social: 8:30 pm Owen O’Leary’s, Brockton, MA (1280 Belmont St, Brockton) within walking distance of the conference space

-Join Students For Liberty at Boston University in Boston, MA on Saturday, November 3 for the 2012 Students For Liberty Boston Regional Conference.
+Join Students For Liberty at Suffolk University in Boston, MA on Saturday, November 2nd for the 2013 Students For Liberty Boston Regional Conference.
 The Boston Regional Conference will bring together not only students from the Boston area but those from all over New England for one incredible event.